Making Events Accessible:

 Often speakers won’t know if participants have disabilities.
 For example, at a large conference where organizers didn’t ask registrants.
 In some cases, you might know the accessibility needs of participants ahead of time.
 Even then something could change.
 For example, a new participant could join the training at the last minute.
 Or someone could develop accessibility needs before the training.

-Make your event and your presentations fully accessible to prepare for any situation.
+Make your event and your presentations accessible so that you are prepared for such situations.

-Presentations that are accessible to people with disabilities are also inclusive to many more audiences.
+Sessions that are accessible to people with disabilities are also inclusive to many more audiences.
 For example, people with different learning styles and people who are not fluent in the language.
+Accessible sessions also have additional benefits to organizations and individuals.

-Ensure the facility and area is accessible to speakers and participants.
+Ensure the venue is accessible to speakers and participants (in-person)

 For example, ensure the building entrance, meeting room, presentation stage, and bathrooms are accessible.
 (There are checklists online to help ensure a facility is accessible, such as Accessibility Checklist for Existing Facilities .)
 Provide accessibility information, such as the accessible routes between meeting rooms.
 Let speakers and participants check out the rooms in advance to suggest optimum positioning of the speaker, screen, seating, etc.